 Cervical Smear Tests are essential to rule out cervical cancer resulting from cervical erosion.
 A well-known etiology of cervical cancer is HPV infection, which is one of the most common sexually transmitted viruses.
 Timely diagnosis is crucial to improve the disease prognosis.

 CervicalCheck is the Irish national cervical screening program that provides screening services to women from the ages of 25 to 60.
 The samples are taken from the patient and sent to the national laboratories for testing.

-In the past year, there have been reports of delayed results of cervical smear in thousands of women.
+In the past year, there have been reports of delayed results of cervical smears in thousands of women.
 Some delays even took up to 27 weeks.
 Currently, there is a backlog of 78,000 slides from women who had smear tests done at CervicalCheck.